- Explain tips for reading effectively in various disciplines (sciences, social sciences, and math)

 Reading in the sciences is likely different than reading in the humanities or for some of your other classes.

-Explore the Textbook and Assignments
+Explore the Text and Assignments

-In a science textbook, it’s helpful to develop a base understanding of how the material is organized.
+In a science text, it’s helpful to develop a base understanding of how the material is organized.
 Go over the course outline and the table of contents and compare the two.
 In addition, explore the lab manual, if you have one.

 You also benefit from knowing what you’re required to learn.
 Read the introduction of your assigned chapter and connect it with previous chapters or your prior knowledge of the topic.
 It is important to read the headings, subheadings, summary, and review questions.
 Remember that most science texts contain review questions; use them to guide your readings.